 Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

-This framework gives you a flexible structure for building anti-inflammatory meals that support gut healing—without requiring expensive ingredients, complicated recipes, or perfect adherence.
+This framework gives you a flexible structure for building anti-inflammatory meals that support gut healing, without requiring expensive ingredients or complicated recipes.

 An anti-inflammatory gut meal does three things: